All Products

 Notes

-Currently, a table in an AnalyticDB for MySQL cluster can be synchronized with only one Logstore from SLS.
-To synchronize multiple Logstores, you must create multiple tables.
+A single table in an AnalyticDB for MySQL cluster can synchronize data from only one Logstore.
+To synchronize data from multiple Logstores, you must create multiple tables.

 Billing

-You are charged for elastic ACU resources on a pay-as-you-go basis.
-The fees are calculated based on the number of ACUs that the data link uses.
+You are charged for elastic resources on a pay-as-you-go basis.
+The fees are calculated based on the number of AnalyticDB compute units (ACUs) that are used by the data link.
 For more information about billing, see Pricing.

 Procedure

 You can create a sync task in the SLS console or the AnalyticDB for MySQL console.
-The differences are described in the following sections:
+The differences are as follows:

-• Create a sync task in the Simple Log Service console: This method supports importing SLS data only from the same Alibaba Cloud account.
-You need to create only a data link.
+• Create a sync task in the SLS console: This method supports importing SLS data only from the same Alibaba Cloud account.
+You only need to create a data link.
 The system automatically creates an SLS data source based on the SLS Project and SLS logstore parameters that you specify.

-Create a sync task in the Simple Log Service console
+Create a sync task in the SLS console

-Step 1: Create a data source and a data link
+Step 1: Create a data source and a sync link

 1. Log on to the Simple Log Service console.

-2. In the Projects section, click the destination project.
-In the navigation pane on the left, click the image icon to go to the Logstores tab.
-Expand the tabs under the destination Logstore.
+2. In the Project list, click the target project.
+In the navigation pane on the left, click image to go to the Log Storage tab and expand the tabs under the target Logstore.

 3. Click Data Processing > Export.
-Click the + icon to the right of AnalyticDB.
+Then, click the + icon next to AnalyticDB.

 image

-5. On the ADB For MySQL Log Synchronization page, configure the Source And Destination Settings, Destination Database And Table Settings, and Synchronization Settings sections.
+5. On the AnalyticDB for MySQL Log Synchronization page, configure the parameters in the Source and Destination Settings, Destination Database and Table Settings, and Synchronization Settings tabs.

 Parameter